BaptisteRoseau/VideoFrameExtraction/extractFrames/README.md

 Be sure to have *OpenCV* and **all its dependencies** installed on your computed.
 If compilation fails even with everything installed, set the Makefile's *INCLUDE* variable to the path to your OpenCV libraries.

+You can either compile with Makefile or with:
+`python3 setup.py build`

 In order to install the library, just download the repository.
 You can use the precompiled librairy, or you can compile it yourself from the source code and the Makefile.
 Compile with -DNOMAIN in order to make a librairy.